The Main Components of an Effective Visual Management System

 Performance Metrics

 A workplace without a display of performance metrics is like a car without a speedometer.
 You may know where you are going but you have no idea when you will reach your destination.
-Performance metrics should be displayed in a visually appealing way to allow people to get insight into how the operation is performing.
-Performance information should be meaningful, easy to understand, free of technical terms, accurate and up-to-date.
+Performance metrics should be displayed in a visually appealing manner, allowing individuals to gain insights into the operation’s performance.
+Performance information should be meaningful, easy to understand, free of technical terms, accurate and kept up-to-date.

 Performance Metrics

 Real-time visual dashboards are used to improve production control.
-They make it easy to identify error conditions and allow to quickly respond to issues that would influence productivity.
+They make it easy to identify error conditions and allow prompt responses to issues that may impact productivity.

 Production Summary Boards